 What is the True Religion?

 So what is the true faith?
-It is Christianity practiced at home and free of the religious customs and ideologies found in organized religions.
+It is Christianity practiced at home and in the community free of the religious customs and ideologies found in most organized religions.
 It inspires people to want to share the good news with others.
 Following the pattern of the Christ people live upright honest lives.
 As we await the incoming Kingdom under Christ in which all things will be made right we draw close to our God Jehovah and respectfully worship him.